J.D. Frequently Asked Questions

 What should I write about in my personal statement?

-We do not have a specific topic or prompt for you to respond to because you are the best judge of how you should present yourself, interests, and background.
+We do not have a specific topic or prompt for you to respond to because you are the best judge of how you would like to present yourself, interests, and background.
 You are encouraged to write about something personal, relevant, or unique to you.
 This may include writing about a significant aspect of your background, a quality or trait that you feel defines you, a transformative experience, or the things that interest or motivate you to pursue a legal education and the legal profession.

 Given the space restrictions of the personal statement (i.e., two double-spaced pages), it is best not to try to cover too many different topics.
 Please remember that you have additional places in your application to inform the Admissions Committee of your background and interests.